 When the stage is reached where a whole society believes, doing real physical things in society, then the God-form takes on an element of reality, for if it is ‘truth’ or not, the outcome would be the same.
 A cultural force becomes existent above the individual, and takes on an intelligence all its own.
 This element is what I call OverMind.

 Thus, religion can be seen to have a universal oneness in ‘under religion’, which is all inclusive; and specific elements of OverMind based on culture or environment, which fragments mankind.
 Could an understanding of the former lead to a new tolerance in the latter?

 This said, I am convinced that a real form of universal intelligence could exist.
-For analysis of this, you need to go to the Paranormal page accessed from top of this site, which delves into the possibility in the last two parts.
+For analysis of this, you need to go to the Paranormal, which delves into the possibility in the last two parts.

 As a taster, science tells us that evolution destroys the idea of intelligence.
 Yet computer programs now exist that are evolutionary in nature, evolving new programs of their own.
 Yet before this can occur, a form of subtle direction must be placed in the form of a ‘basic design function’.
 Is this so with the universe?

 In my final collection of essays, I Observer